Uni Royalties - Oil & Gas Frequently Asked Questions (FAQ)

 What’s the difference between Mineral Interests (MI), Royalty Interests (RI), Overriding Royalty Interests (ORRI), and Working Interest (WI)?

-RI ORRI WI
+MI RI ORRI WI

 Generates Revenue from Well Production Y Y Y Y